matheusdallrosa/request-scope-not-active-inside-at-asynchronous/README.md

 during the execution of methods with Microprofile @Asynchronous

-When AsynchronousSevice.asynchronousMethod is called via the Reproducer reasteasy resource the request scope is active.
+When AsynchronousSevice.asynchronousMethod is called via the reasteasy resource named Reproducer the request scope is active.

 When AsynchronousSevice.asynchronousMethod is called via Consumer.onMessage the request scope is not active.